X Window System selection: XDND

 If the user drops, the target requests the selection from the source as usual.
 When the transfer of the selection is concluded, the target sends an XdndFinish event to tell the source that the transfer has been successful.

 In summary, the protocol is driven by the source, which keeps the target informed of what is happening with the cursor.
 In reply, the target tells the source whether a drop would be accepted or not.
 The target must also be informed when the user releases the mouse button, as this event starts a regular request for a selection, which is a protocol driven by the target.

 The above is the description of the Xdnd convention for drag-and-drop.
 Different conventions for drag-and-drop are used in Motif, OffiX, and Amulet.

 XDS

-The Direct Save Protocol, abbreviated XDS (for X Window Direct Save Protocol), is a software protocol that supports saving files by dragging them to file manager windows.
+The Direct Save Protocol, abbreviated XDS (for X Direct Save Protocol), is a software protocol that supports saving files by dragging them to file manager windows.
 XDS is built on top of the XDND protocol.